Godzil/Crunchy/README.md

 Starting from version 1.4.0, Crunchy store some information in a config.json file.
 The file which is use have to be in the folder you are calling Crunchy.
 This is partly by design and a limitation on where Crunchy can find files.

-This file store some informations like your username and password.
+This file store some information like your username and password.

 You don't need to create that file as Crunchy will create it for you, the first time you run it.
 Each run will update the content of the file, so it you run crunchy with your credential on the command line, it will add them to config file.